top of page

 • Building effective networks of stakeholders, volunteers, and citizen scientists

-In addition to delivering the annual New Forest Biodiversity Conference, the Forum is developing online communications and resources (via the Hub) and has also recently submitted a proposal to Forestry England to support volunteers seeking to undertake ecological surveys on the Crown Lands.
+In addition to delivering the annual New Forest Biodiversity Conference, the Forum is developing online communications and resources (via the Hub) and has launched a Volunteer Ecological Surveyor Programme (VESPA).

 bottom of page